-Assisting in the deployment or suggesting a partner to help can take a lot of the anxiety out of the sales process.
+Assisting in the deployment or suggesting a partner helps can take a lot of the anxiety out of the sales process.

 6. Have a written plan for the sales process.

-Once you have this information, you can plan to put together a document of all the things you will need to bring the customer to their final decision so there are no surprises.
-Additionally, the documentation helps if they ultimately have to pass the sale to a decision maker to determine the final call.
+Once you have this information, put together all of the things you will need to bring the customer to their final decision so there are no surprises.
+Additionally, the documentation helps if they ultimately have to pass the sale to a decision-maker to determine the final call.
 Ultimately, laying out the specifics of that deal’s sales process can help both you and the prospect plan in advance.